Paul Feinberg: Education and family

 Feinberg was born on August 13, 1938, to Charles Lee and Anne Priscilla (née Fraiman) Feinberg.
 His family moved from Dallas, Texas to Los Angeles, California in 1948 when his father became the first dean of Talbot Theological Seminary.
 Feinberg graduated from the University of California, Los Angeles with a B.A. in history in 1960.
 For the next four years, he studied divinity at Talbot Theological Seminary, completing his B.D. in 1963 and Th.M. in 1964.
 He completed doctoral studies at Dallas Theological Seminary, graduating with a Th.D. in 1968.
 He completed additional studies in philosophy at Roosevelt University, completing an M.A. with a thesis on the verification principle in 1971.

 Feinberg was married in 1967 to Iris Nadine (née Taylor), whom he met at Moody.
-Paul's brother John (born 1946) serves as the chair of the Department of Biblical and Systematic Theology at Trinity Evangelical Divinity School.
+Paul's brother John (born 1946) served as the chair of the Department of Biblical and Systematic Theology at Trinity Evangelical Divinity School.